 Marvelling At The Colosseum ArchitectureAncient Engineering | Colosseum Spectacular Seating | Grand Walkways

-Emperor Vespasian initiated the construction of the largest amphitheatre in the world and till date, the most visited attraction in the world, the Colosseum.
+Emperor Vespasian initiated the construction of the largest amphitheater in the world and to date, the most visited attraction in the world, the Colosseum.
+Rome Colosseum Information

 The Intricacies Of The Colosseum Architecture